Sam123ben/IDP-Integrated-Developer-Platform/README.md

 docker exec -it my_postgres psql -U myuser -d mydatabase
 ```

-Once connected, you can initialize the database schema and add some quick test data.
-Open the SQL script file `database/000_create_database_schema.sql`, copy the SQL commands, and paste them into the PostgreSQL terminal.
+Initialize the database schema and add some quick test data by running the SQL commands in the `database/000_create_database_schema.sql` file.

-This will create the necessary tables and relationships for the application, and you can also add dummy data for testing purposes.

 ### 4. Start Backend Services
 Navigate to the backend directory: